-9.12 Mental Health
+5.11 Mental Health

-At Kessingland Church of England Primary Academy we recognise that negative experiences and distressing life events, such as the current circumstances, can affect the mental health of children and their parents.
+At the Academy we recognise that negative experiences and distressing life events, such as the current circumstances, can affect the mental health of children and their parents.
+As more children return to school, we will ensure appropriate support is in place for them.

 We will ensure that staff understand that mental health issues can bring about changes in a child's behaviour or emotional state which can be displayed in a range of different ways, all of which could be an indication of an underlying problem.
 DSLs will make reference to the DfE guidance Mental health and behaviour in schools to help identify children who might need additional support, and to put this support in place.
-We will consider the provision of pastoral and extra-curricular activities to all pupils, including those learning at home (for example through online activities and assemblies), designed to: